For the Philosopher

 n anonymous writer for the Quarterly Review of London, in a long synopsis of Nicholas Biddle's edition of the Journals, had done his homework, and so he set the record straight.1 "Upon this subject we happen to have collected some testimonies, which, as (being thus confirmed) they place the fact beyond all doubt, may, perhaps, if brought together, call the attention of philosophers to this phenomenon."
 His first appeal was to the observations of the Portugese historian Simão de Vasconcelles (1597-1671) in Brazil.
 The Jesuit

-Next, he summoned the testimony of Nicholás del Techo (1611-1684), a Jesuit missionary in Paraguay.
+Next, the anonymous authority summoned the testimony of Nicholás del Techo (1611-1684), a Jesuit missionary in Paraguay.

-The Spanish Jesuit Christoval d' Acuña (1597-1675), a missionary to Chile and Peru who accompanied Pedro Texeira on his exploration of the Amazon River, is the next observer to be cited.
+The Spaniard Christoval d' Acuña (1597-1675), a Jesuit missionary to Chile and Peru who accompanied Pedro Texiera on his exploration of the Amazon River in 1638, is the next observer to be cited.

-In the account of Teixeira's voyage down the Orellana, Acuna says, the Indians assured them, that "horrible noises were heard in the Serra de Paraguaxo from time to time, which is a certain sign that this mountain contains stones of a great value in its entrails."The reviewer dismissed the speculation of Alexander von Humboldt (1769-1859), the German naturalist and explorer who, at his own expense and with only the companionship and assistance of the French botanist Aimé Bonpland, completed a five-year, 6,000-mile scientific exploration of Central and South America.
+In the account of Texiera's voyage down the Orellana [Ecuador], d' Acuña says, the Indians assured them, that "horrible noises were heard in the Serra de Paraguaxo from time to time, which is a certain sign that this mountain contains stones of a great value in its entrails."Finally, the same unnamed author dismissed the speculation of Alexander von Humboldt (1769-1859), the German naturalist and explorer who, at his own expense and with only the companionship and assistance of the French botanist Aimé Bonpland, completed a five-year, 6,000-mile scientific exploration of Central and South America.